-Suitable fuels:- Your stove is tested to burn wood or registered smokeless briquetted fuel or similar.
+Suitable fuels:- Your stove is tested to burn wood or registered smokeless briquetted fuel.
 Wood briquettes can also be burnt but special notice should be taken of the fuel weight.
 For a full list of suitable fuels, check with the official solid fuels approvals body, HETAS or Solid Fuel Association.
 Do not overload the stove as this can cause excessive heat and damage the stove (see table on page 7).

-Wood and smokeless briquetted fuel or similar should not be burned at the same time as they require a different air supply for them to burn cleanly and efficiently.
+Wood and smokeless briquetted fuel should not be burned at the same time as they require a different air supply for them to burn cleanly and efficiently.
 Wood requires predominantly secondary air and smokeless fuel predominantly primary air.
-If you want to change fuel type, wait until the stove requires refuelling and then refuel with wood or smokeless briquetted fuel or similar and adjust the air controls accordingly.
+If you want to change fuel type, wait until the stove requires refuelling and then refuel with wood or smokeless briquetted fuel and adjust the air controls accordingly.

-ALWAYS KEEP THE FUEL LOAD BELOW THE TERTIARY PORTS AT REAR OF THE STOVE.
+ALWAYS KEEP THE FUEL LOAD BELOW THE TERTIARY PORTS AT THE REAR OF STOVE.